HenrySaller/sensor-focus/readme.md

 * Opera
 * Internet Explorer 10+

-Project can still be used in older browser versions, but comprehensive testing will be performed only in versions mentioned above.
+The project can still be used in older browser versions, but comprehensive testing will be performed only in versions mentioned above.

 ## License